VDA231-301/.github/profile/README.md

 - **Can**: Optional requirements that are possible at any time, often defined by internal factory standards.
 The JSON schema supports both variants and enables flexible implementation.

-### 4.4 Versioning of Subschemas
+### 4.4 Versioning of Schemas
-Each subschema must have clear versioning.
+Each schema must have clear versioning.
 Use semantic versioning (e.g., `v1.0.0`) and document changes in the changelog.
-Changes to subschemas should only be made via pull requests to ensure consistency and traceability.
+Changes to schemas should only be made via pull requests to ensure consistency and traceability.

 ## 5. Branching